AvivGlaser/E-Commerce-Project/README.md

 $ npm start
 ```

-Or you can visit my firebase link below:
+Or you can visit my Firebase link below:
 * https://e-commerce-project-aviv-glaser.firebaseapp.com/